ocharles/blog/posts/2014-08-07-postgresql-simple-generic-sop.md

 sequencue :: Monad m => [m a] -> m [a]
 ```

-There is an equivalent in `generic-sop` for working with heterogeneous lists -
+There is an equivalent in `generics-sop` for working with heterogeneous lists -
 `hsequence`.
 Thus if we `hsequence` our fields, we build a single `RowParser`
 that returns a product of values: